West Side, Chicago: History

-Previous to the European and U.S. exploration, colonization, and capture of the land of Chicago and the West Side, the area was home to indigenous populations including the Cahokian, Potawatomi, Sauk, and Miami.
-Through legal trickery such as the Treaty of Chicago, U.S. government officials were able to obtain land around Lake Michigan.
+Previously, the area was home to indigenous populations including the Cahokian, Potawatomi, Sauk, and Miami.
+Through legal trickery, the Treaty of Chicago, U.S. government officials were able to obtain land around Lake Michigan.

 1830s to late 19th century

 When Chicago was incorporated as a city in 1834, settlers only lived as far west as Jefferson Street or Halsted Street, less than a half mile west of the Chicago River.
 Land plotters and wealthier newcomers were more interested in developing land north and south of the original settlement because this land was adjacent to Lake Michigan.
 As the central business district grew, retail stores set up shop along Lake Street, connecting the central business district with the slower-developing western part of the city.
 As Lake Street became a bustling thoroughfare throughout the 1840s and 1850s, wealthier residents decided to establish an affluent community on the West Side that could be a retreat from the bustling city center.
 This was the impetus for the creation of Union Park.
 As the 1860s came, less affluent residents replaced the wealthier families around Union Park and increased immigration from Europe transformed the Near West Side into an ethnically diverse area.
 Chicago's first Black community along Kinzie Street and Lake Street became adjacent to an Irish community by the river, as well as German, French, Czech, and Bohemian communities.
 Polish immigrants settled further north along the river in West Town to work at factories and on the railroad.

 The area was transformed by the Great Chicago Fire in 1871, which made 300,000 residents of the city homeless.
 The resulting migration toward other parts of the city created very densely populated and overcrowded areas on the Near West Side.
 Most of the Czech and Bohemian residents moved south establishing the neighborhood of Pilsen, named after the city of Plzeň in the Czech Republic.
 The fire also began migration into the Lawndale neighborhood, which had advertised itself as a residential suburb with fireproof apartment buildings.